-Staging oneself as somebody else, so that we are ourselves and yet also another person at the same time: the theoretical challenge that arises from this description of aesthetic experience is how we can talk about that part which we bring to the transfer between aesthetic object and recipient.
-Iser solves the problem by the assumption of an anthropological lack, a search for origins, which allows him to talk about the recipient in terms of universal human needs and to remain on the level of such abstract concepts as the indeterminacy of human existence or the insurmountable finiteness of man.
-However, are all our aesthetic experiences reenacting the same search for knowledge of an inaccessible origin or end?
-Even if this were the case, this diffuse longing for self-awareness is obviously articulated in historically, culturally, and psychologically different and diverse ways-as the reception history of any art object or fictional text easily demonstrates.
-In order to address this subjective dimension, Gabriele Schwab has tried to address the question of emotional and psychological subject-structures more concretely in her book The Mirror and the Killer-Queen.
+But are all our aesthetic experiences reenacting the same search for knowledge of an inaccessible origin or end?
+Even if this were the case, this diffuse longing for self-awareness is obviously articulated in historically, culturally, and psychologically different and diverse ways - as the reception history of any art object or fictional text demonstrates.
+In order to grasp this subjective dimension, Gabriele Schwab has tried to address the question of emotional and psychological subject-structures more concretely in her book The Mirror and the Killer-Queen.
 Otherness in Literary Language.
 Schwab, too, takes her point of departure from a "double movement" of the reader:

 If we understand readings as a negotiation across cultural and historical boundaries and a form of making contact with otherness, then we perceive a double movement toward the culture of the text/play and back to the culture of the reader.
-As readers of Shakespeare, for example, we usually do not try to become a Elizabethan . . ., but rather to encounter in the otherness of Elizabethan culture something to which we respond and may import into our own culture or our own selves. $(4-5)^8$
+As readers of Shakespeare, for example, we usually do not try to become an Elizabethan ..., but rather to encounter in the otherness of Elizabethan culture something to which we respond and may import into our own culture or our own selves (Mirror 4-5).8

 Why and how do we respond to Shakespeare's plays?
 Schwab tries to provide an answer by replacing the Iserian model of a transfer between text and reader with the psychoanalytical notion of transference.
 By doing so, her theory of reading as a form of cultural contact can point to psychic and emotional dimensions that are certainly part of any aesthetic experience.
 Iser describes our encounter with an aesthetic object as a cognitive and ideational activity.
-In contrast, Schwab wants to take into account our often strong-emotional involvement by describing reading as an act of transference of the internal otherness of the unconscious.
-Whatever is repressed from consciousness will be perceived as other and will thus
+In contrast, Schwab wants to take into account our - often strong - emotional involvement by describing reading as an act of transference of the internal otherness of the unconscious.
+Whatever is repressed from consciousness will be perceived as other and will thus determine our relation to the otherness of the aesthetic object.
+How can we talk about this dimension, however, since it appears to be a highly individual, idiosyncratic dimension of the interiority of a person that is hidden from view even to the person itself?